emdb-empiar/sfftk/docs/annotating.rst

     EBI Ontology Lookup Service (OLS):
       The Ontology Lookup Service (OLS) is a repository for biomedical ontologies that aims to provide a single point of access to the latest ontology versions.
-Searching against OLS can use the following options:
+You can use the following options to modify your search against OLS by ensuring that the -R/--resource flag is set to 'ols' (default).

       -O ONTOLOGY, --ontology ONTOLOGY
                             the ontology to search [default: None]